 Zoning ID: LI distribution activities.

 Any consideration of future land rezoning is based on an understanding that:

-- 1) Proposed development shall have a strong emphasis on how the use is designed and how density has been applied to create the desired character. - 2) Reviewing boards shall be sensitive to and encourage compatibility of the potential uses and densities with the character of the surrounding areas. - 3) The understanding that there is a direct relationship between land use and property tax revenues. - 4) Transitional uses and buffering incorporated into site layout and design significantly increase the compatibility of various uses.
+- 1) Proposed development must have a strong emphasis on how the use is designed and how density has been applied to create the desired character. - 2) Reviewing boards must be sensitive to and encourage compatibility of the potential uses and densities with the character of the surrounding areas. - 3) There is a direct relationship between land use and property tax revenues. - 4) Transitional uses and buffering incorporated into site layout and design significantly increase the compatibility of various uses.